d4rken-org/sdmaid/PRIVACY_POLICY.md

+---
+layout: plain
+permalink: /privacy
+title: "Privacy Policy"
+---

 # Privacy policy

-This is the privacy policy for the Android app "SD Maid - System Cleaning Tool".
+This is the privacy policy for the Android app "SD Maid - System Cleaning Tool" by Matthias Urhahn (darken).

 ## Preamble